Nonye2K3/chia/How-to-Check-If-Everything-is-Working-(or-Not).md

 ## Harvester
 The time it takes to do a proof challenge should be below 30 seconds.
 If you see higher times, something is wrong with your setup.

-You can use these commands to narrow down your search for problems in `debug.log`
+Here are some commands you can use to examine `debug.log` for problems.

 * Linux/macOS: `tail ~/.chia/mainnet/log/debug.log | grep eligible`
 * Windows: